U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

      * and the memory reservation block
      */
     #define EFI_DT_RESERVE_MEMORY  0x00000002
-    /* Install the device-tree as configuration table */
-    #define EFI_DT_INSTALL_TABLE   0x00000004

 Description
 ~~~~~~~~~~~

 The **Fixup()** function is called by a UEFI binary that has loaded a
-device-tree to let the firmware apply firmware specific fix-ups, adjust memory
+device-tree to let the firmware apply firmware specific fix-ups and adjust
-reservations, and eventually install the the device-tree as a configuration
-table.

-The caller provides the device-tree in a buffer of memory type
-**EfiACPIReclaimMemory** as this is the memory type to be used for device-trees
-provided as configuration table to the operating system.
+memory reservations.

-If all or only sub-set of these actions shall be executed is determined by the
+Which of these actions shall be executed is determined by the *Flags* parameter.
-*Flags* parameter.
-The selected actions indicated in *Flags* are applied in the
+The selected actions indicated in *Flags* are applied in the sequence:
-sequence:

 * Add nodes and update properties.
 * Reserve memory according to the /reserved-memory node and the memory
   reservation block
-* Install the device-tree as configuration table

-Memory is reserved as **EfiBootServicesData** if the reservation does not carry
-the **no-map** property and as **EfiReservedMemoryType** if it is marked as
-**no-map**.
+The extent to which the validity of the device-tree is checked is implementation

-If the value pointed to by *BufferSize* exceeds the value of the *totalsize*
+dependent.
+But a buffer without the correct value of the *magic* field of the
-field of the device-tree header upon entry to the service, the *totalsize* field
-is set to the value pointed to by *BufferSize*.

-If the buffer is too small, **EFI_BUFFER_TOO_SMALL** is returned,
-the device-tree is unmodified and the value pointed to by *BufferSize* is
-updated with the required buffer size for the provided device-tree.
+flattened device-tree header must be rejected with **EFI_INVALID_PARAMETER**.

+The buffer size must at least equal the totalsize field of the device tree.

 The required buffer size when called with **EFI_DT_APPLY_FIXUPS** should enforce
 at least 4 KiB unused space for additional fix-ups by the operating system or